Best tankless water heaters

-The Energy Star-certified Takagi Condensing Natural Gas Tankless Water Heater is one of the absolute best tankless heaters on the market in 2023.
+The Energy Star-certified Takagi Condensing Natural Gas Tankless Water Heater is one of the absolute best tankless heaters on the market.
 The unit is so robust that it meets requirements for light commercial applications (e.g., small restaurants, salons, etc.) and larger residential applications.
 And because it’s a condensing tankless water heater, it’s a high-efficiency unit that can deliver high energy savings while meeting your greatest hot water demands.

 - Supports up to four showers in warm climates and three showers in cold climates

 - 15-year heat exchanger warranty (residential use) and five-year parts warranty

 - Includes dual heat exchangers, advanced safety features and multi-unit linking

 - Certified for altitudes up to 10,100 feet (indoor installation only)